xiaor2/PuppyIsland/README.md

 # WeGather :star2:

-WeGather is a twitter-style forum designed for research groups to share their research updates and daily lifes.
+WeGather is a React MERN Full Stack Social Media App designed for people to share their daily lifes.
+MERN: `MongoDB`, `Express`, `React`, `Node.js`

+### Updates - 2023.03.03

+- Set up all the pages and ready to deploy.

 ### Updates - 2023.03.02 :smile: